ProjectLFyre/Yet/README.md

 ## Getting Started

-To get started, clone the repo, and then run the following two commands in the root directory:
+To get started, clone the repo, and then run the following command in the root
+directory:

 ```
 git submodule update --init --recursive
-scripts/setup.sh
 ```

 ## Dependencies